Gretta B. Fultz, 88, Sunbury

 She was a member of the Mountain Road God’s Missionary Church, Penns Creek.

-Surviving are four children, Wanda Vester, Kenneth Fultz, Bonnie Fultz, and Rev. Mark Fultz; eight grandchildren, David Fultz, Rebecca Miller, Ryan Fultz, Daryl Fultz, Robert Fultz, Stephanie Fultz, Toni Fultz, and Nevaeh Fultz; 12 great-grandchildren, and one brother, Spessard Hoffman.
+Surviving are four children, Wanda Vester, Kenneth Fultz, Bonnie Fultz, and Rev. Mark and his wife Laura Fultz; eight grandchildren, David Fultz, Rebecca Miller, Ryan Fultz, Daryl Fultz, Robert Fultz, Stephanie Fultz, Toni Fultz, and Nevaeh Fultz; 12 great-grandchildren, and one brother, Spessard Hoffman.

 She was preceded in death by four siblings, David “Buss” Hoffman, Clara Mae Claus, Jemella Kerstetter Lehman, and Ruth Kerstetter.